Our Therapeutic Model

 These difficulties are most obvious in the children’s strong need to experience control in their relationships.
 Controlling behaviours provide a fragile sense of security when the experience of attachment and intersubjective relationships is frightening.
-However these behaviours make it harder for them to experience relationships which can help them recover from trauma.
+However, these behaviours make it harder for them to experience relationships that can help them recover from trauma.

 These difficulties can also extend beyond the home.
 The children can have difficulties in lots of their relationships.
 This can impact on friendships, school and leisure activities.

 Rafiki Mwema and DDP

 Rafiki Mwema has embraced the DDP model for their children who have experienced extreme trauma in their lives.

 Through Dyadic Developmental Parenting our boys and girls begin to learn how to trust adults in their lives.
 This is a very different way of parenting than our carers themselves experienced growing up, and they work really hard to learn and develop the skills needed.

 The skills needed to are to be Playful, Accepting, Curious and Empathic (PACE)